Dyslexia Guidance 2020-2021

 DYSLEXIA DATA FOR VALLEY MILLS ELEMENTARY 2020-2021:

-- The number of students identified to be “at-risk” for dyslexia: 77
+- The number of students identified with Dyslexia: 0

 - International Dyslexia Association